 Enroute to Algeria

-The Algerian interior minister personally led the negotiations with the terrorists, that used the pilot as a go-between.
-After four hours of negotiations, the members of the notorious GIA cell agreed to release some of the hostages.
-From the descriptions the freed hostages gave, the Algerian intelligence services quickly identified the terrorists including their leader Abdul Abdullah Yahia.
+The Algerian interior minister personally led the negotiations with the terrorists that used the pilot as a go-between.
+After four hours of negotiations, the notorious GIA cell members agreed to release some of the hostages.
+From the descriptions the freed hostages gave, the Algerian intelligence services quickly identified the terrorists, including their leader Abdul Abdullah Yahia.
 They seemed determined, well planned, and very cold-blooded.

 Nearly nine hours into the hijacking and hostage crisis, the French government ordered GIGN to move.
-35 GIGN operators took off from Paris, to fly to Palma De Mallorca in Spain where they should wait for further orders.
+35 GIGN operators took off from Paris to fly to Palma De Mallorca in Spain to wait for further orders.
 The French government couldn’t persuade the Algerian government to accept help from the GIGN.

 From Algeria to Marseilles

 The day after the hijacking, the terrorists wanted to take off and fly to Paris.
 The Algerian security forces weren’t willing to let the plane take off.
-The hijackers threaten to kill a French passenger and did it shortly after the Algerian authorities refused to give in to their demands.
-The French Prime Minister phone his Algerian counterpart and demanded they let the plane to take off.
+The hijackers threatened to kill a French passenger and did it shortly after the Algerian authorities refused to meet their demands.
+The French Prime Minister phoned his Algerian counterpart and demanded they let the plane take off.
 Finally, on December 26, 1994, the plane left Algeria and headed for France.

 Greenlight for GIGN

-In the late afternoon of December 26, 1994, at 1645 hours the terrorist got impatient.
+In the late afternoon of December 26, 1994, at 1645 hours, the terrorist got impatient.
 They opened one of the plane doors and started shooting at the control tower.
-Fearing the terrorists would kill more hostages the GIGN was given green light.
+Fearing the terrorists would kill more hostages, the GIGN was given the green light.

 The two terrorists continued to exchange fire.
 A GIGN operator threw a flash-bang grenade through a cockpit window, but the grenade didn’t have much effect on the terrorists.
 During the standoff with the terrorists in the cockpit, and almost four minutes from the beginning of the action, all the hostages were evacuated except for the pilot and the steward who were still in the cockpit.

-GIGN snipers positioned on the roofs of the surrounding airport buildings were ordered to open fire on the remaining terrorists in the cockpit.
-The firefight continued for several minutes, and suddenly the shooting stopped and over the radio, the pilot told that all the terrorists were dead.
+GIGN snipers positioned on the surrounding airport buildings’ roofs were ordered to open fire on the remaining terrorists in the cockpit.
+The firefight continued for several minutes, and suddenly the shooting stopped, and over the radio, the pilot told that all the terrorists were dead.
 The two remaining hostages were evacuated from the aircraft.
-Amazingly they were both unarmed, despite the cockpit was full of bullet holes.
+Amazingly they were both unarmed, even though the cockpit was full of bullet holes.

-The part of the GIGN raid during the operation of the overtaking hijacked Air France flight 8969 was directly broadcasted on national TV and millions had the opportunity to watch how the GIGN ended this hostage crisis.
+The part of the GIGN raid during the operation of the overtaking hijacked Air France flight 8969 was directly broadcasted on national TV.
+Millions had the opportunity to watch how the GIGN ended this hostage crisis.

-Further investigation of the incident led the investigator to the conclusion that the terrorists had planned to detonate the aircraft over the Eiffel Tower.
+Further investigation of the incident led the investigator to conclude that the terrorists had planned to detonate the aircraft over the Eiffel Tower.
 That claim comes from the former leader of the militant group.
 They never again attempted this plot.